How Much Does a Sprinkler System Cost?

-Installing a sprinkler system can cost anywhere from $1,700 to $3,500 for a standard quarter-acre lot, but the final price depends on a variety of factors.
+Installing a sprinkler system costs $1,700 to $3,500 for a standard quarter-acre lot, but the final price depends on a variety of factors.
 Larger lots will cost more, as will lots with multiple zones.
 The bulk of the cost is in digging trenches and repairing the lawn afterward.
 The actual pipes and sprinkler heads are affordable and easy to assemble.

 In addition to your lawn’s size and the number of sprinkler zones, some other factors will affect your sprinkler system cost.
 Here are a few other things you’ll need to consider when planning your project: